Woo95/Devhub/content/English/02_Game Projects/2D Platformer Game.md

 ---
 ##### `Method #3: Red box - Stomp zone for killing enemies on landing`
 ![[2D Platformer Game (Code)#^d56094]]
-The red box is a Gizmo-drawn **stomp zone** below the player’s feet.
+The red box is a Gizmo-drawn **stomp zone** below the player's feet.
 It detects enemies during a downward jump; if hit, the enemy is killed and the player bounces slightly upward.

 ---
 ## **Conclusion**
 > This project focused on refining **player interaction** and **game responsiveness** through precise **collision handling** and trigger logic.
-While simple in scope, it served as a strong foundation for understanding **Unity’s 2D platformer** and building **scalable gameplay features**.
+While simple in scope, it served as a strong foundation for understanding **Unity's 2D platformer** and building **scalable gameplay features**.